Surabaya: Sports

 Surabaya is a barometer and center of association football development in Indonesia.
-The city has many association football clubs founded in Surabaya.
+The city has many association football clubs founded in Surabaya, but Gelora Bung Tomo Stadium is the home of Persebaya Surabaya.
 The first club was founded by the youth of Hoogere Burger School (HBS) John Edgar with the Victoria club in 1895.
 Others included Scoren Is Ons Doel (SIOD), Sparta, Rapiditas and Thot Heil Onzer Ribben (THOR).
 These are the pioneers of association football in Surabaya.
 The clubs then took management under Oost Java Voetbalbond (OJVB) in 1907.
 Two years later, the OJVB changed to Soerabajasche Voetbalbond (SVB).
 Starting in 1914, SVB was based on the Nederlandsch Indische Voetbalbond (NIVB), created by Dutch football federation (KNVB).
 The Surabaya Chinese and native people also founded their association football clubs by ethnicity.
 Oei Kwie Liem founded Hoa Soerabaja in 1914, while the Bumiputera through R Pamoedji and Paidjo founded the Soerabajasche Indonesische Voetbalbond (SIVB) on 18 June 1927 (now Persebaya), which three years later co-founded the PSSI.

 In 1950, the working-class people and office men founded Soerabajasche Kantoor Voetbalbond (SKVB).
 The association football sector in Indonesia and specifically Surabaya became more developed, and the football association of Indonesia founded a semi-professional competition in 1979, which was named the Main Football League (Galatama).
 A new team emerged from Surabaya, NIAC Partners and the Salim Group Association.
 Besides Galatama, PSSI also formed a women's soccer competition called the Women's Football League (Galanita).
 Surabaya also has a women's soccer team, which was founded in 1977 and named Puteri Puspita.
 Clubs from Surabaya have also gained attention from the rest of the world.
 Persebaya has competed against European teams including Lokomotiv Moscow, Sturm Graz, Grasshoppers, Salzburg, Stade de Reims, Ajax Amsterdam, PSV Eindhoven, AC Milan, and lastly, Queens Park Rangers (QPR).
 Aside from European teams, there are several national teams outside the country competing against Persebaya, including Yugoslavia Olympics, Malaysia, Mozambique, Uruguay, Thailand, South Korea, and the Japanese national team.